Tinker-Bits/Login-And-Signup/README.md

 ## 📝 Features

-- 🔐 **User Sign-Up** with password confirmation
+- 🔐 Sign up with password confirmation and unique username check
-- 🔓 **User Sign-In** with password validation
+- 🔓 Sign in with password validation
+- ⚠️ Returns proper HTTP status codes (e.g., `401 Unauthorized` for wrong passwords)
-- 📡 Publicly hosted — ready to use, no setup required
+- 📡 Publicly hosted — ready to use instantly

 ---

 ## 🚀 Usage

-Use the API right away via:
+You can use the API right away via:

 - [Swagger UI](https://signup-signin-fastapi-with-firebase.onrender.com/docs)
 - Postman or any HTTP client
-- `curl` commands (examples below)
+- `curl` (examples below)

 ---